makrai/notes/galassi-1902-attention-overview.md

 # V Combined with knowledge about the task or the data 11

 * According to LeCun+ [146], a major open challenge in AI is
+* combining
-* combining connectionist (or subsymbolic) models, such as deep networks, with approaches based on symbolic knowledge representation, in order to perform complex reasoning tasks.
-Throughout the last decade, filling the gap between these two families of AI methodologies has represented a major
+  connectionist (or subsymbolic) models, such as deep networks, with approaches based on symbolic knowledge representation, in order to perform complex reasoning tasks
+  * filling the gap between these two families of AI methodologies
 * approaches include
   * statistical relational learning [147],
   * neural-symbolic learning [148], and the